The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Conclusions

 We use these analogues to interpret the underlying physics and find massive inflows of gas from the surrounding IGM are required to reach comparable masses so early.
 We find stellar feedback to be ineffective at regulating star formation over extended periods, but both galaxies harbour massive central black holes.
 Quenching in these systems is a result of AGN feedback, which acts rapidly by heating star forming gas.
 Further expulsion of the gas beyond the bounds of the subhalo reduces the gas fraction in FRA-1 from $60$ to $<1\%$ in only $\sim 150 \ \rm{Myr}$, limiting dust attenuation to negligible levels.
 This prevents timely rejuvenation and the now massive AGN are capable of swiftly regulating future star formation.
 Their luminosities are likely to be exceptionally low outside of these episodes, as minimal gas leaves little material available for accretion.
 Indirect observations, such as those of the gas outflow rate by \cite{Valentino_2025}, are likely the most reliable way of confirming the presence of an AGN in RQG.

 Such an evolutionary history causes preferentially high metallicities, with \flares\ predicting super solar enrichment in RQG.
 Levels of $\alpha$-enhancement are high, but below average for the epoch.
 The $1 \ \rm{dex}$ discrepancy in metallicities inferred by \citetalias{Weibel_2025} under two \prospector\ modelling assumptions cannot be reproduced in these galaxies by $\alpha$-enhancement alone.
 A degeneracy with dust attenuation or age may be responsible, but this cannot be confirmed without a more representative sample.
-We echo \citetalias{Weibel_2025} in highlighting the need for sub-mm observations, to better constrain the dust properties and potentially break this degeneracy
+We echo \citetalias{Weibel_2025} in highlighting the need for sub-mm observations, to better constrain the dust properties and potentially break this degeneracy.

 Systematics in quiescent galaxy identification are not capable of alleviating tensions between the number density predicted by \flares\ at $z=7$, and the value implied by RQG.
+These systematics introduce a $3 \ \rm{dex}$ uncertainty at lower masses, but this decreases to $0.5 \ \rm{dex}$ if $\log_{10}(\mathrm{M_{min} \ / \ \mathrm{M_{\odot}}}) > 10$.
 The density in \flares\ could be increased by enhancing AGN feedback.
 Super-Eddington accretion rates could preferentially increase feedback strength in massive galaxies, preserving agreement with the galaxy stellar mass function.
 Samples from more representative areas demonstrate closer agreement, but higher number statistics are required for better constraining power.
 Analogues of RQG appear to constitute a significant fraction of the massive quiescent galaxy population at high redshift.
 Further constraints could therefore come from a similar SED matching search in archival \emph{JWST} imaging.